 Well the AZTAREX is a joy to use, with that extra 125 grams of umph in each arm rally being noticeable, not to mention on your pack.
-The finger rest is small, but works perfectly without leashes.
-I’d drilled holes in the spikes of the axes, through which I’d tied cord so I could clip them in via my lanyards, plus I’d rapped grip tape (mastic) around the shafts, which greatly aids control and grip.
+The finger rest is small but works perfectly without leashes.
+I’d drilled holes in the spikes of the axes, through which I’d tied cord so I could clip them in via my lanyards, plus I’d wrapped grip tape (mastic) around the shafts, which greatly aids control and grip.
 Best of all was having an axe with a hammer again, and an adze.

-The tools come with Blueice picks (B), which although skinny, seem to be solid enough, and the tools themselves have a surprising punch for something so lightweight, and work well in both ice, neve and on rock.
+The tools come with Blueice picks (B), which although skinny, seem to be solid enough, and the tools themselves have a surprising punch for something so lightweight and work well in both ice, neve and on rock.

-I would’t go as far as saying that these tools will do everything, and for cascade climbing and hard mixed then a Quark or Nomic style tool is far better, but for easy to moderate alpine/winter mountaineering (grade I to IV) I think they’re probably one of the best tools I’ve used.
+I wouldn’t go as far as saying that these tools will do everything, and for cascade climbing and hard mixed then a Quark or Nomic style tool is far better, but for easy to moderate alpine/winter mountaineering (grade I to IV) I think they’re probably one of the best tools I’ve used.